acarapetis/shroudstone/README.md

 Simply [download the latest standalone executable](https://github.com/acarapetis/shroudstone/releases/latest/download/shroudstone.exe) and double-click it to launch the user interface.
+(The first time you do, you'll probably get a Windows Defender SmartScreen popup - you did just download some random program from the internet, after all!
+If you trust me, click "More Info" and then "Run Anyway".)

 Assuming you have a normal Stormgate install with a single account, everything should be autodetected and you'll be faced with the main user interface: